 We respectfully request that you do not contact principals and schools in our District directly.
-If you wish to submit information to share, please email Dan Goldman, Communications Coordinator at firstname.lastname@example.org.
+If you wish to submit information to share on the Bulletin Board, please email Dan Goldman, Communications Coordinator, at email@example.com.

 Brighton Farmers Market: The main season of the Brighton Farmers Market is on Sundays from 9 a.m. to 1 p.m. in the Brighton High School parking lot.
 The market offers all-local, seasonal products including fruits, vegetables, eggs, meats, flowers, garden plants, honey, maple products, baked goods, and much more in a safe, outdoor setting (masks and social distancing required).
 The market is sponsored by the Town of Brighton.
 More info at www.brightonfarmersmarket.org, and on Facebook and Instagram.

 Pharmaceutical Take-Back Event: The Town of Brighton is holding its Pharmaceutical Take-Back Event from 10 a.m. to 2 p.m.
 Saturday, Oct.
 23 at the Town Hall Public Safety Wing, 2300 Elmwood Ave.
 It’s an opportunity to dispose of outdated and/or unwanted prescriptions and over-the-counter medications.
 Sharps are not accepted.
 There is no charge for this event.